armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 ## Source code processor

-The script takes source code archives, unpacks them, extracts data using `ctags` and `xgettext` and generates YARA rules from them.
+The script unpacks individual files from source code archives, extracts data from the individual files using `ctags` and `xgettext` and generates YARA rules from the results of each package.

 The source code script depends on the extension of the file to determine the most likely programming language used in the source code file.
 Current